top of page

 Jasmine Rice

 Jasmine rice is a long-grain rice known for its distinct aroma and slightly sweet, nutty flavor.
 It's native to Thailand, but also cultivated in southern Vietnam.
-When cooked, it has a soft, slightly sticky texture, though less so than glutinous rice.
+When cooked, it has a soft, slightly sticky texture.

 Key Features:

-• Aroma: Jasmine rice has a fragrant aroma often described as floral or reminiscent of buttered popcorn.
+• Aroma: A fragrant aroma often described as floral or reminiscent of buttered popcorn.

 • Flavor: It has a subtle sweetness and nutty flavor.